4 Pregnancy Symptoms You Haven’t Heard Of

 General prenatal health, labor, anesthesia, delivery options, mom and baby post delivery care, and tour.
 Class is taught by a certified birth educator.
 Breastfeeding information by lactation consultant.
 No Cost.

 Healthy birth practices supported by research to ensure positive, healthy birth outcomes for both mom and baby.
 Will include a tour and breastfeeding information.
 Class is taught by a certified Lamaze instructor.
-Cost: $100 - Make check payable to Ochsner Medical Center – West Bank Campus.
+Cost: $100 per couple - Make check payable to Ochsner Medical Center – West Bank Campus.
 To preview class visit www.lamaze.org.

 Breastfeeding class is designed to teach the basics of breastfeeding, including early feeding, positioning, latch on and milk production.
 Also included are the basics of breast anatomy, hormones and dealing with common concerns, and pumps and breast milk storage.
 Class is taught by a lactation consultant.
 No Cost.